HirokiHamaguchi/latexlint/README.md

 ### LLNonstandardNotation

-Detect nonstandard mathematical notations in `.tex` or `.md` files that are not commonly used in formal academic writing.
+Detect nonstandard mathematical notations in `.tex` and `.md` files that are not commonly used in formal academic writing.

 This rule detects the following notations: